muimui3/ocpkvm/README.md

 * Masters
 * Workers

+Once you see the "login" prompt on the VM and the IP address assignment, you can move to boot up the next VM.
+When the last worker nodes finished booting, you can continue.

 ## Wait for install

-The boostrap VM actually does the install for you; you can track it with the following command by ssh into helper node guest KVM.
+The boostrap VM actually does the install for you; you can track it with the following command by ssh into helper node guest KVM ??

+ssh to the helper node

 ```
 cd /opt/ocp4